You are currently on Hearing Direct UK

 Sensorineural hearing loss (SHL) is one of the most common types of permanent hearing impairments.
 It is the result of damage to hair cells or nerves within the inner ear.

 Often, a leading cause is damage to the cochlea (which is located in the inner ear).
 The hair cells within the cochlea move in response to sound pressure waves in the cochlear fluid and are responsive to their own specific frequency which causes sensitivity to sound.
 Continued exposure to loud noise, along with this sensitivity can spread to adjacent frequencies and produce a chronic loss of hearing.

-However, a sensorineural hearing loss can be appropriately managed with hearing aids.
+However, sensorineural hearing loss can be appropriately managed with hearing aids.
 SHL also comes with a range of varying symptoms such as muffled hearing and tinnitus.
-If you believe you may be experiencing this kind of hearing loss, it is recommended you consult a medical professional or licensed audiologist.
+If you believe you may be experiencing this kind of hearing loss, we recommend that you consult a medical professional or licensed audiologist.